Five savings tips for students

 The Lifetime ISA allows people aged 18-39 to save up for a deposit to put towards their first home (but these accounts can also be used to save money for retirement).
 The maximum Lifetime ISA contribution in the current tax year is £4,000, which can be deposited as a lump sum or in multiple payments.
 You’ll receive a 25% Government bonus on everything you save into the Lifetime ISA so you could end up with £1,000 bonus each year if you save the maximum £4,000.
 Alongside a Lifetime ISA, you can also save into a regular cash ISA or other saving accounts.
 A total of £20,000 can be saved across both accounts in one tax year which is called an ISA Allowance.

-Open your Lifetime ISA in branch or online with £10.
+Open your Lifetime ISA online with £10.

 While you’re now equipped with some knowledge on how to cut down on your spending and save some money, it’s also worth looking at how to correctly work savings into your budget, so you reach your savings goals sooner and get used to consistent spending habits.